 As you may already know, some of the big reasons we are motivated to visit each of our producers personally is to identify areas in which we may be able to:

 Before visiting our Chelazos producers, to gain an insight into current states of affairs and where to target our resources, we asked a certain set of questions before embarking upon our visit, to try and get a feel for things before our arrival.
 The questions we asked were directed not just to the producers or farm owners themselves (we do that bit in person), but to the quality analysts and agronomists that work closely with each producer to assess their coffee production, effectively auditing and aiding their progress in farm management, coffee quality, environmental management, working conditions and other key indicators during the times that we are not present.
 This team is employed by Caravela Coffee, who work with us on our Colombian coffee sourcing too.
-Their team (in this case it is Miguel, Hugo and Ana) visit each of our producers monthly at least, focussing on aiding each producer that they work with to assure and improve quality year on year, often seeking ways in which the producers can simultaneously increase quality and quantity too.
+Their team (in this case it is Miguel, Hugo and Ana) visit each of our producers monthly at least, focusing on aiding each producer that they work with to assure and improve quality year on year, often seeking ways in which the producers can simultaneously increase quality and quantity too.
 They were therefore the perfect team to get a feel for where our efforts could be directed.

 To give more context to this, Caravela’s export lab and team are providing the kind of support that is completely unavailable or unsupported in most area of the coffee producing world.
 In those areas, producers are left largely to find their own way in navigating the complexities of agronomy and agriculture.
 In all of the coffee supply chain, mastery of one part is not enough.
-It’s crucial to combine a farm’s commitment to quality-focussed farming with the knowledge of what it takes to actually get there, and that comes from a well-organised export lab like we work with in Caravela’s ranks!
+It’s crucial to combine a farm’s commitment to quality-focussed farming with the knowledge of what it takes to actually get there, and that comes from a well-organised export lab Caravela’s!